yaupingyee/drupal7.aegir.keithyau.com/sites/all/modules/contrib/colorbox/README.txt

 This module allows for integration of Colorbox into Drupal.
 The jQuery library is a part of Drupal since version 5+.

-Images, iframed or inline content etc. can be displayed in a overlay above the current page.
+Images, forms, iframed or inline content etc. can be displayed in a overlay above the current page.

 * jQuery - http://jquery.com/